raoulg/MADS-MachineLearning-course/README.md

 ==============================

 This course is the last course in a series of modules for data science.
-This course assumes you have done the introduction in Python and the DME course https://github.com/raoulg/MADS-DAV
+This course assumes you have done the introduction in Python and the Data Analyses & Visualisation course https://github.com/raoulg/MADS-DAV

 For this project you will need some dependencies.
 The project uses python 3.10, and all dependencies can be installed with `pdm` if you are using that with `pdm install`.

-If you prefer to use `pip` you can run `pip install -r requirements.txt`.

 The lessons can be found inside the `notebooks`folder.
 The source code for the lessons can be found in the `src`folder.